CindykeTimeplus/docs/docs/showcases.md

 ### Real-time fleet monitoring {#fleet}

 Gain real-time visibility into fleet operations using only SQL.
-Based on real-world customer scenarios, here's how to monitor the entire truck fleet’s status in real-time to detect speeding and fatigued drivers, and to conduct geofencing related checks.
+Based on real-world customer scenarios, here's how to monitor the entire truck fleet’s status in real-time to detect speeding and fatigued drivers, and to conduct geofencing-related checks.

-> "We are thrilled to partner with Timeplus and gain real-time visibility to our 2000+ trucks, with much lower latency, smarter alerts and shorter Time-To-Value, compared to our previous solutions." *- Minfeng Xie, Chief Technology Officer, Duckbill*
+> "We are thrilled to partner with Timeplus and gain real-time visibility to our 2000+ trucks, with much lower latency, smarter alerts, and shorter Time-To-Value, compared to our previous solutions." *- Minfeng Xie, Chief Technology Officer, Duckbill*

 [Read case study](https://www.timeplus.com/post/case-study-real-time-fleet-monitoring-with-timeplus) | [See live demo](https://demo.timeplus.cloud/)